yanhua0518/GALgameScriptTools/SiglusEngine/Readme.md

 - Count words: Add a word counting sheet while exporting as a single `xlsx` file.
 Must use `Use single xlsx`.
 #### Filter option:
 - No filter: Do not filter any text.
-- Smart filter: Filter out lines only consisting English.
+- Smart filter: Filter out lines only consisting half-width characters.
-- Full filter: Fillter out lines containing any English.
+- Full filter: Fillter out lines containing any half-width characters.
 ### Pack ss
 Import the translated texts back into the `ss` file.
 The following are optional functions.
 - Have Excel text: Tick this when importing from `xlsx` files. `txt` files will always be used regardless of using this or not.
 When both `txt` and `xlsx` files are found, the program will use the `xlsx` files.